bitextor/bitextor-neural/docs/INSTALL.md

 ### LASER

 [LASER](https://github.com/facebookresearch/LASER) is a library to calculate and use multilingual sentence embeddings.
-It is the main method to create the necessary embeddings for [Vecalign](https://github.com/thompsonb/vecalign), the neural sentence aligner.
+It is an alternative method to create the necessary embeddings for [Vecalign](https://github.com/thompsonb/vecalign), the neural sentence aligner (by default, embeddings are generated automatically using LaBSE from [Sentence Transformers](https://www.sbert.net/) when the provided paths to the embeddings do not exist).

 ```bash
 export LASER="${PWD}/LASER"